How Do We Know How Much Cancer Is Caused By Individual Risk Factors?

 How do we know how many cancer cases are caused by specific risk factors?

 Population Attributable Risk measures give us an estimate of the proportion of cancers caused by each risk factor.
 We can figure out how many actual cases of cancer this represents by multiplying the total number of cases of a specific cancer type diagnosed in Alberta by the population attributable risk percentage.
-For this project, we obtained data describing the number of new cancer cases diagnosed among adults in Alberta in 2012 from the Alberta Cancer Registry.
-These data were taken from the Alberta Cancer Registry in September 2014 and as such, may differ slightly from numbers published by the Surveillance and Reporting Department in CancerControl Alberta.
+For this project, we obtained data describing the number of new cancer cases diagnosed among adults in Alberta in 2015 from the Canadian Cancer Registry.
+These data were taken from the Canadian Cancer Registry in 2018 and as such, may differ slightly from numbers published by the Surveillance and Reporting Department in CancerControl Alberta.
 To learn more about the cancer data used in our project, please see our Technical Appendix.

 The PAR study was funded by the Alberta Cancer Prevention Legacy Fund (ACPLF).